Centre for Forensic Neuroscience

 Reporting

 Where instructed, a verbal explanation and written report are provided to the instructing party.
-Reports include a clear statement of the examination outcome, methodology, and the limitations of the results.
+Reports include a clear statement of the examination findings, methodology, recognised limitations and professional opinion.
+The report is designed to assist solicitors, barristers and other instructed professionals in understanding the scope and significance of the findings.

 Standards, Protocols and Instrumentation